 And so it was just the other day that I took a trip to see the poor old Astoria Theatre in Charing Cross Road, now definately in line for some rather horrid demolition work on the horizon.
 Just for that rediculous Crossrail project.
 I mean, just how much of London's past do we have to destroy just to make way for supposed modernisations.
 Dont they know that a lot of people who use the congested tube were actually either working at or visiting places like the Astoria?
 If London is to be flattened to make way for Euro-style terminals then what would be the point of coming into town anyway, if all our favourite destinations are gone?
 I saw some great bands at the Astoria, it's a fabulous venue, with good history.
 I guess I just paid my last respects to it.

 Well, my visit to see the Astoria was on a sunday, and that meant that everywhere I went in that area smelt so bad of urine.
 All these rotten pubs and clubs everywhere, it must have smelt better even in Dickensian times, but I think there are similar lowlifes around now, albeit less glamourous than the Artful Dodger.
 What a stinking hole the West End is.
-Just then, and at 11am of all times, a stretch limo full of pissed chavs roared passed, with the usual line up of wags standing up through the top hatch.
-I was waiting for one of the birds to moonie out of the window, perhaps to show off her thong and spotty posterior, but it didnt happen.
+Just then, and at 11am of all times, a stretch limo full of drunken chavs roared passed, with the usual line up of wags standing up through the top hatch.
+I was waiting for one of the birds to moonie out of the window, but it didnt happen.
 To think that once these vehicles were once reserved for the rich and famous.
 Worse than Bendy Buses.

 Here, in frozen London Town, I put my name and details on yet another nasty database, well you have to nowadays, for just about everything.
 And thanks to the data protection legislation, this info is read and cross referenced by just about anyone who would want to destroy you, or at least label you, maybe make a minority report on you.
 Even Orwell would roll in his grave if he knew how bad things have got.
 Sure, I'm on London's Tfl Oyster card database.
 Nectar Card, Mobile phone, Election register, NHS, tax, CCTV.
 And then theres all my internet use.
 Right here and now I am tracked, automatically profiled.
 Watched.
 ID cards soon, maybe forced implants later.
 Why the obsession in having us all tracked and profiled down to ones smallest subconcious thoughts?
 And who are these humans that have access?
 You can see the investigations played out on TV, Spooks, CSI, Enemy Of The State.
 Instant access to any database they like, and making decisions on your life.
 I dont want these creeps knowing anything about me.
 They are more twisted and insane than the worst criminals.